-Fortunately, there’s a solution for that: Imaging.
+Fortunately, there’s a solution for that: Digitization.
 Converting paper documents to digital documents makes those documents shareable.
 Distributed teams can have full access to all the information they need.
 Further, the converted documents are even easier to use than paper documents, since the conversion process makes them searchable – a key word or phrase can be delivered with electronic speed.

 Converted documents offer a level of security and safety that paper documents can’t match, especially in a coworking environment where outsiders might have unauthorized access to confidential papers.
 With a database of imaged documents, managers can ensure information integrity by setting access permissions and tracking document usage.

 Judging from the results of JLL’s study, coworking is going to be a significant part of many organizations’ real estate choices.
-If your enterprise is considering adding coworking spaces to your real estate mix, now is the time to put an imaging plan into action and add speed, security, and information accessibility to the other benefits of coworking.
+If your enterprise is considering adding coworking spaces to your real estate mix, now is the time to put an digitization plan into action and add speed, security, and information accessibility to the other benefits of coworking.